-I’ve been grinding my own wheat for at least 12 years now.
+I’ve been grinding my own wheat for 14 years now.
 Once you start, you’ll never go back.
 I promise and you won’t want to.
 Grinding your own flour is so easy, even for the busiest of families.
 The nutrition that you receive from it is so worth the effort.
+You can grind your own wheat even if you work full-time, just like me.

 Fresh-Milled Flour vs. Store Bought Flour